nulljcd/machineLearning/README.md

-# MachineLearning
+# AI
-A machine learning project in js.
+A simple AI project.
+It will include neural networks, back propagation, deep genetic algorithm, and more.
+No external libraries, and all in one package.

 ## TODO:
 - Training systems: back propagation, genetic algorithm